-CRESSON SCHOLAR IN PAINTING 1936 CRESSON SCHOLAR IN MURAL DECORATION 1937 FREE TUITION SCHOLARSHIPS.
+FREE TUITION SCHOLARSHIPS.
 Twenty-three free tuition scholarships are available to returning students whose financial obligations have been met in full, for at least two terms.
 These scholarships are solely for the purpose of financially assisting those who would otherwise be unable to pursue their study of art.

-Twenty are given each year by Mrs. Alexander Hamilton Rice.
+Twenty are given each year by George D. Widener in memory of his father and mother, George D. Widener and Mrs. Alexander Hamilton Rice.
 In addition to these, one is available under the will of Mary R. Burton, one through the generosity of Mrs. George K. Johnson and one in memory of Elizabeth H. Thomas.

 Application may be made in the Spring of each year and again in January, should any of the previously awarded scholarships become available.
 These scholarships are awarded by the Board of Directors upon the recommendation of the Committee on Instruction and the Faculty.
-Applicants must fill in a prepared form and submit it together with not more than four examples of their work to the Curator before the stated meeting of the Faculty for May, 1938.
+Applicants must fill in a prepared form and submit it together with not more than four examples of their work to the Curator before the stated meeting of the Faculty for May, 1939.
 These applications must be accompanied by a letter addressed to the Committee on Instruction stating the necessity for requesting free tuition.